Emma Albani: Move to London's Covent Garden

 Caricature from Punch, 17 September 1881: "MADAME ALBANI.
 A Thing of Beauty is a Gye for ever!"

 Albani married Ernest Gye on 6 August 1878.
 She became pregnant, but continued to tour and perform until shortly before the birth of her son, Frederick Ernest Gye on 4 June 1879.
 He was to be the couple's only child.
 In the fall of 1879, after singing at the Hereford and Bristol Festivals, she returned to Florence.
 In January 1880, she sang in Nice, and from there she went to the Théâtre de la Monnaie in Brussels.
 On 26 June 1880 she performed Isabella in Ferdinand Hérold's Le pré aux clercs at Covent Garden, a production that was mounted especially for her.

 Throughout the 1880s, Albani toured Europe and North America, garnering praise wherever she travelled.
 In 1881, she was invited to perform in Lohengrin, which was being given at the Berlin Royal Opera.
 She agreed to appear in the role of Elsa, which she had previously sung in Italian, and relearned the part in German.
-The performance was attended by the German Emperor and King of Prussia, Kaiser Wilhelm I. The reception was very positive, earning three curtain calls.
+The performance was attended by Kaiser Wilhelm I. The reception was very positive, earning three curtain calls.
 In 1882, Kaiser Wilhelm I awarded her the title of Hofkammersängerin.

 In 1883, she gave three recitals in Montreal.
 More than ten thousand people showed up to greet her upon her arrival, and at a reception the poet Louis-Honoré Fréchette read a poem that he had written in her honour.
 Her first operatic performance in Canada came on 13 February 1883 in Toronto, at the Grand Opera House where she performed in Lucia di Lammermoor.
 On 15 July 1884 in London she sang the role of Brunehild in Ernest Reyer's opera Sigurd and the role of Juliette in Gounod's Roméo et Juliette in the same season.